 The seat is very comfortable and spacious.
-But remarkably, the First Class suite itself is less private than the Business Class seat since it lacks a shelling compartment.
+But remarkably, the First Class suite is less private than the Business Class seat since it lacks a shelling compartment.

-Every part of the seat, including the seatback, head, and leg rest, are adjustable using the seat control touchscreen device that you can find on the working table.
+Every part of the seat, including the seatback, head, and leg rest, is adjustable using the seat control touchscreen device you can find on the working table.
 The seat itself can also be aligned to various positions: the takeoff position, a position which aligns with the ottoman (and in which the seat can be transformed into a fully lie-flat bed), and a position in which the seat faces the windows, transforming the suite in a very comfortable working office.

 As a First Class passenger, I received black pajamas, red slippers, a voucher for access to AA’s arrival lounge at London Heathrow, and an amenity bag, which contained essentials like an eye mask, earplugs, washcloth, toothbrush, toothpaste, a pen, socks, and Red Flower body lotion, face cream and lip balm.
 The bedding – which was placed on the ottoman during boarding – was superb: a blanket, duvet, and two thick pillows.
 In comparison: Business Class passengers only get the blanket with one pillow, no pajamas nor slippers, and a limited-edition heritage amenity kit, which contains the same essentials as in the First Class bag.
 American Airlines have just launched a new Business and First Class amenity kit but it is not noteworthy when compared to the best airline amenity kits.